rknavil/IotShield-Website/README.md

 # IotShield Website
-Creating an introductory website for IotShield, a platform that protects IoT devices from cyber threats.
+Creating an introductory website for IoTShield, a platform that protects IoT devices from cyber threats.